eealba/payper/README.md

 [![Build Status](https://github.com/eealba/payper/actions/workflows/github_action.yaml/badge.svg)](https://github.com/eealba/payper/actions)

 Payper is an unofficial Java SDK for the PayPal REST API.
-It is designed to be used with Java 17 and is prepared for multithreading and high concurrency.
-Payper uses immutable objects and provides a fluent API for ease of use.
+It is tested and fully supported on current Java LTS releases (17, 21 and 25) and compatible with later Java 17+ runtimes.
+The library is built for multithreaded, high-concurrency environments: it uses immutable domain models and exposes a fluent API for concise, readable code.

 ## Features

-- **Java 17+**: Built with Java 17+.
-- **Multithreading and High Concurrency**: Designed to handle high concurrency and multithreading scenarios.
-- **Immutable Objects**: Ensures thread safety and reliability with immutable objects.
-- **Fluent API**: Provides a fluent API for intuitive and readable code.
-- **Fast**: Optimized for performance.
-- **Easy Configuration**: Simple setup with minimal configuration required.
-- **OAuth 2.0**: Supports OAuth 2.0 for authentication.
+- **Java LTS compatibility (17, 21, 25)**: Tested and fully supported on current Java LTS releases — 17, 21 and 25 — and compatible with later Java 17+ runtimes; leverages modern language features for safer and clearer APIs.
+- **Modern Java HTTP client**: Uses the platform's modern Java HTTP client to take advantage of HTTP/2, improved TLS, efficient connection management and non-blocking I/O for better performance and reliability.
+- **Immutable, thread-safe models**: Domain objects are immutable and clients are designed for concurrent use, so instances can be safely shared across threads without external synchronization.
+- **Fluent, expressive API**: Builder patterns and method chaining make request construction and call flows concise and easy to read (examples: toEntity(), toFuture(), toVoid()).
-- **Automatic Token Refresh**: Automatically refreshes OAuth 2.0 access tokens.
+- **Automatic OAuth 2.0 token management**: Automatically acquires, caches and refreshes OAuth 2.0 access tokens to minimize credential handling in application code.
-- **Asynchronous Support**: Supports asynchronous requests with completable futures.
+- **Asynchronous & non-blocking support**: CompletableFuture-based async variants for non-blocking integrations and easy composition of async workflows.
+- **Flexible configuration**: Configure via environment variables, system properties or programmatic builders.
+You can supply a custom executor for request dispatching, configure connection and read timeouts, and route requests through a proxy — making it simple to tune concurrency, latency and networking behavior for your environment.
+- **Performance-oriented by design**: Low-overhead architecture with connection management, configurable timeouts and retry policies to perform well under high concurrency.
+- **Response helpers & centralized error handling**: Utilities to map HTTP responses to domain entities, inspect status codes, extract errors and centralize error handling logic.
+- **Hands-on examples**: Ready-to-run examples and quickstarts are available in https://github.com/eealba/payper-examples (quickstarts, orders, subscriptions, webstore).

 ## Supported PayPal REST APIs